zerodays/react-native-template/README.md

 ### Included Packages and Their Benefits 📦

 The `react-native-template` includes several packages that extend its capabilities and enrich the development experience.
-Here’s a brief overview of these packages and what they offer:
+Here's a brief overview of these packages and what they offer:

 <a name="zod"></a>